 In spite of satisfied customers and compliments on my photography skills, I did not seriously consider a career in photography.
 I was committed to having a "real" career as an attorney and so I left the studio and started working at the local library while attending law school.

 During my law school years, I discovered the convenience of disposable cameras.
 I used them for every occasion.
-I upgraded to a 35mm Canon years later when my best friend asked me to serve as a bridesmaid at her wedding.
+I upgraded to a 35mm Canon years later when my best friend asked me to serve as a bridesmaid in her wedding.
 I packed a ton of color and B&W film (along with bridesmaid dresses, jewelry, and wedding gifts) and headed to Sweden for the Big Day.

 On another visit to Sweden, my best friend persuaded me to go digital.
 She assured me that I would not want to go back to film.
 She was right.
 Her husband loaned me his digital camera for a weekend trip to Tallinn, Estonia.
 The digital was much easier than my 35mm and fun to use.
 I also liked its compact size.
 Plus, it took amazing pictures.
 So it was goodbye film, hello digital!